Next-devplus/CRUD-PHP-MySQLi/Readme.txt

 1.Download the zip file

-2.Extract the file and copy "php-mysqli-crud" folder
+2.Extract the file and copy "php-crud" folder

 3.Paste inside root directory(for xampp xampp/htdocs, for wamp wamp/www, for lamp var/www/html)